userminer2/EclipsedOS/README.md

     #EclipsedOS 2.1 -> 3.0a1

     - Updated ".bashrc" (Terminal app).
+     - "Install <app>" is now "install-app <app>" to avoid issues with the install comand on linux.
+     - "remove <app> is now remove-app <app>"
+     - "remove" has been kept as a legacy commands so you can still use it.
     - Updated the path bar of thunar app to match the installer's path bar.
     - Updated kernel to version 6.8.
     - Updated firefox.